G00406014/digital-rain-25-cpp/index.md

 std::uniform_int_distribution<> distrChar(ASCII_CHAR_MIN, ASCII_CHAR_MAX);

-This part of the code selects a random ASCII character for each raindrop.
-Each character is chosen randomly, creating an ever-changing visual.
+This part of the code selects a random ASCII character for each raindrop within the range of 33 - 126.
+Each character is chosen randomly, creating an ever changing visual.

 The algorithm ensures that each raindrop appears at a random position, falls at a different speed, and displays a ASCII character.
 This algorithm enhances the visual of the digital rain.